devdotkuru/HaloWarsModding.github.io/_tools/tools_06_cadenza.md

 # Cadenza <span class="label label-green">Stable</span>
 {: .no_toc }

-Cadenza is a small command-line tool that lets you take sounds out of Halo Wars: Definitive Edition, change them, and put them back into the game.
+Cadenza is a small command-line tool that lets you take sounds out of Halo Wars: Definitive Edition and rebuild them.

 If you want to swap voice lines, replace sound effects, or tweak what plays when, Cadenza is what you use.